bradysplitwise/SplitwiseAnnualReport/README.md

 ## Final Presentation

 I incorporated assets from the Splitwise website to design a professional slide deck.
 The visuals from Looker were loaded onto the slides, and I analyzed the trends, speculating on potential causes and actionable solutions for these patterns.
 While the data was mock, I aimed to ground my analysis in plausible scenarios.
+Click here to [view the final presentation](https://docs.google.com/presentation/d/1yMRgMPXPU4jqjA7PUHs1tT9-DlWFsWA7/edit?usp=sharing&ouid=105964006673201291560&rtpof=true&sd=true)

 ---